| |

 School of Law in 1998.
 He is a member of the Pennsylvania

-and American Bar Associations and the Philadelphia
+and American Bar Associations and the Philadelphia and Pennsylvania

-and Pennsylvania Trial Lawyers Associations.
+Trial Lawyers Associations.
+Mr. Matanovic

-Mr. Matanovic joined Golomb & Honik in
+joined Golomb & Honik in 2004 after many

-2004 after many years representing corporate
+years representing corporate clients.
+His practice

-clients.
-His practice focuses on complex civil
+focuses on complex civil litigation, including

-litigation, including class actions and multi-jurisdictional
+class actions and multi-jurisdictional matters,

-matters, involving trial and appellate work
+involving trial and appellate work in state

-in state and federal courts.
-He has extensive
+and federal courts.
+He has extensive experience

-experience litigating a wide range of complex
+litigating a wide range of complex matters surrounding

-matters surrounding toxic torts, with a particular
+toxic torts, with a particular emphasis on claims

-emphasis on claims involving exposure to beryllium,
+involving exposure to beryllium, as well as

-as well as with securities, antitrust, and insurance
+with securities, antitrust, and insurance litigation.

 Mr. Matanovic has obtained significant recoveries